Preparing for Residence Hall Move-in

 Moving Away From Home

 Leaving for college involves a variety of emotions.
 It can be exciting, nerve-wracking, and scary all at the same time.
-Here are a few suggestions on how to cope with living way from home for the first time.
+Here are a few suggestions of how to cope with living away from home for the first time:

 We suggest that you keep your eating habits in check.
 It is very easy to forgo the fruits and vegetables for pizza and junk food.
 Weight gain or illness may occur, especially when a student is experiencing the stress of a changing academic and living environment.
 Make sure you take care of yourself physically, which means following proper nutritional guidelines and getting regular exercise.
-You can always visit our School Nurse in the Student Development Center or use the Mathy Center facilities.
+You can always visit the school nurse in the Student Development Center or use the Mathy Center facilities.

 Take the time to make friends.
 When you move away to college, it is easy to get into a funk and become slightly depressed because your old friends are no longer around.
 Almost everyone else in your residence hall is experiencing the same thing, so be the brave one and go out to meet people.
 Invite your floor mates to dinner at the dining hall or offer to walk to class with someone new.
 Branching out will help you to effectively cope with moving away from home.

 Expanding socially may help you to beat the freshman blues of moving away from home.
 We have clubs, recreational sports, and spiritual and religious activities.
-More than likely, there is just about something for everyone, so take the time to find something that may fit you.
+More than likely, there is something for everyone, so take the time to find an activity that may fit you.
 This is also a good opportunity to meet other people at your school who may share similar interests with you.
-On September 1, during Welcome Week, there will be the first Club Fair, which is an opportunity for you to learn about and join different organizations on campus.
+On Sept.
+1, during Welcome Week, there will be the first Club Fair, which is an opportunity for you to learn about and join different organizations on campus.

 Moving away from home is a major step in adulthood.
 Keeping these tips in mind may help you to cope with moving away from home to go to college.
 Keep in mind, however, that living on your own should be fun and exciting.

-Please start your move-in process by checking in with Orientation Leaders and Residence Life staff who will be located in the Hawks Nest (south end of Marian Hall, first floor).
+Start your move-in process by checking in with Orientation Leaders and Residence Life staff who will be located in the Hawk's Nest (south end of Marian Hall, first floor).
 There you will receive important paperwork as well as further instructions.

 -Students moving into rooms on the second and third floors of Marian Hall should move belongings into the hall using door #1(number will be posted on door) located on Franciscan Way.
 Students moving into rooms on the first floor of Marian Hall should move belongings into the hall using Door #2 (number will be posted on door) located on Franciscan Way.

-Please start your move in process by checking in with Orientation Leaders and Residence Life staff who will be located in the Student Union.
+Start your move-in process by checking in with Orientation Leaders and Residence Life staff who will be located in the Student Union.
 There you will receive important paperwork as well as further instructions.

-V-HAWK WELCOME LUNCH.
-Enjoy lunch with your family and friends in the cafeteria on the second floor of the Student Union.
-10:30-1 p.m.
+V-Hawk Welcome Lunch: Enjoy lunch with your family and friends in the cafeteria on the second floor of the Student Union.
+10:30 a.m.–1 p.m.

 WHAT TO EXPECT DURING CHECK-IN